peterklingelhofer/convert-site-to-nextjs/README.md

 ✔ Would you like to customize the default import alias (@/*)? … **No** / Yes

-Copy the outputted files in the site import directory to the app folder to the app folder in the new NextJS app directory.
-Add the styles folder to the same directory level as the app folder as well.
 Then, follow the Readme in the NextJS directory to run your NextJS website.